nagvbt/nagvbt.github.io/blog/2012-06-19-threading-modelsapartment-model.md

 ---
-title: "COM Threading Models / Apartment Model"
-date: "2012-06-19"
-categories:
-  - "com-dcom-atl"
-tags:
+tags: ["COM"]
-  - "com"
 ---

+# COM Threading Models
+COM Threading Models / Apartment Model

 **Definition**: Multithreading in COM is referred to as the apartment model in COM